Back to the list

 Activities

-Technology for real-time access control is widely used for many situations.
+Technology for real-time access control is widely used in many situations.
 Sophisticated cloud, virtualisation, database, networking technology and services and the evolution of authentication technology such as biometrics, NFC, QR codes used in distributed and modular access control systems enable previously underserved users and operators to innovate around new use cases.

 This table provides a cross reference to their ISO/IEC and ETSI equivalents.